mdeeds/aether-swarm/tools.md

 Usage: `message(name, text, fromName)`

 Sends the message `text` to the agent with the name `name`.  `fromName` must be populated with your name and role.
+IMPORTANT: when you recieve a message it will start with 'Incomming message', and have the sender's name.
+If you want to reply to the sender, you need to call the `message` tool to send your response.
+Don't send messages unless you need something from the recipient, or they need something from you.
+We don't want an endless cycle of 'okay got it', 'okay thanks.' messages.

 ### `broadcast`